 Perspectives on Youth

-The series include research articles, well-founded essays, or opinion pieces.
-It aims to function as an information, discussion, reflection and dialogue forum on European developments in the field of youth policy, youth research and youth work.
+The series included research articles, well-founded essays, or opinion pieces.
+It aimed to function as an information, discussion, reflection and dialogue forum on European developments in the field of youth policy, youth research and youth work.

 "Healthy Europe: confidence and uncertainty for young people in contemporary Europe" is the title of the 3rd issue of Perspectives on youth.
 It seeks to explore the concept of a healthy Europe and the extent to which it can help us understand or respond to current challenges.
 We wonder whether prevailing conceptions of health and how it can be achieved are too narrow.

 Youth participation in the digitalised world is nowadays a topic of high interest in the public sphere.
 The authors of this publication aim to bring new perspectives and varied visions to the key questions of understanding how young people interact with all the opportunities the digital space has to offer, and how they can use this space for causes relevant not only for themselves, but also for the democratisation of the societies in which they live.
 By doing so, the authors strive to build knowledge on this topic, illustrating how the digitalisation of contemporary European societies simultaneously offers significant opportunities and poses considerable challenges.